curtispolic/superautodungeon/README.md

 To Do in Rough Order:
 - Create mana icon and animations
+- Make text align correctly for health and attack
+- Make combat show the last round of combat
 - Add 2 more classes (priest, archer)
 - Add 2 or 3 more enemies (goblin, dark wizard, ogre)
 - Implement gold